tr4ce123/csxl-final-team-c6/docs/specs/organization-roster-spec.md

 The `get_applicant_by_id()` method takes in an applicant's id as an argument.
 The unique id is used to specific exactly which applicant is being retrieved.

+The `get_user_applications()` method takes in a user's id as an argument which is used to identify the user we want the applications of.

 The `new_applicant()` method takes in an organization's slug, a user model, and an applicant model.
 These are used to pass applicant, user, and organization models to the member service.

 The `update_applicant()` method takes in an id and an applicant model as arguments.